-For example, it might be thought that the relationship between a shepherd and her flock is similar to the relationship between a priest and his congregation; and we might think that we have a pretty good prior understanding of a priest's obligations to his congregation.
+\For example, it might be thought that the relationship between a shepherd and her flock is similar to the relationship between a priest and his congregation; and we might think that we have a pretty good prior understanding of a priest's obligations to his congregation.
 If so, then a comparison with the case of the priest can help to shed light on the shepherd's moral situation.

 In general, whenever we are reasoning analogically, we need some way of identifying relevant similarities (since, after all, most similarities are irrelevant).
 Fortunately, relationalism supplies a way of doing that.
-The Collectivity Theory of Relationships and the Role Theory of Obligations together imply that any two relationships R1 and R2 differ in morally important respects only if there is a difference in terms of either (i) the collectives in which those relationships are situated, or (ii) the roles that the relevant individuals have in the relevant collectives.
+The collectivity view and the role view together imply that any two relationships R1 and R2 differ in morally important respects only if there is a difference in terms of either (i) the collectives in which those relationships are situated, or (ii) the roles that the relevant individuals have in the relevant collectives.
 So, for example, in the shepherd case, we can rely on the analogy with the priest if we can convincingly argue that the priest-congregation relationship is similar to the shepherd-flock relationship in those two respects.
-In this way, relationalism provides us with a way to determine whether and how any two relationships are morally comparable.
+In this way, relationalism provides us with a method for determining whether and how any two relationships are morally comparable.
 This sort of analogical reasoning is a major feature of our approach throughout Part II.